wagoodman/dive/README.md

   show-attributes: true

 layer:
-  # Enable showing all changes from this layer and ever previous layer
+  # Enable showing all changes from this layer and every previous layer
   show-aggregated-changes: false

 ```